-^{}Exception: A fourth-year student may be absent a total of 4 days on any 4-week rotation or 2 days on any 2-week rotation during the months of October-January for interview purposes only.
+\Exception: A fourth-year student may be absent a total of 4 days on any 4-week rotation or 2 days on any 2-week rotation during the months of October-January for interview purposes only.
 If interview absences exceed these totals, the student must submit a Clerkship Program Excused Absence Request Form (with appropriate signatures obtained from the rotation attending and rotation site) to the Associate Dean for Clerkship Education via email (COM.Clerkship@msu.edu) prior to the absence.

 Absence Type Qualifications Maximum Number of Days Off Details Required Approval from Associate Dean for Clerkship Education Personal Day May be used at the discretion of the student (example: illness, physician appt., conference time, etc.).
-Total days off any one rotation (including personal days off) cannot exceed 2 on any one 4-week rotation.
-5 total days per academic year (July-June) While personal days may be used at the discretion of the student, the total days off any one rotation (including personal days off) cannot exceed 2 on any one 4-week rotation, i.e., students cannot use all 5 days on one rotation.
-No Jury Duty Court documentation must accompany the Clerkship Program Absence Request Form N/A Jury duty, when obligated, is not considered a personal day absence.
-Yes Hospital-organized community events Example: Special Olympic Physicals ympic Physicals N/A These events would be considered part of the rotation and not a personal day absence.
-No COMLEX USA Level 2 CE/USMLE Step 2 CK/Canadian MCCEE 1 day No Examination COMAT/NBME shelf examinations Students have the time off to take the examination only Students should be reporting to rotation before/after examination.
-No Prolonged Illness, Bereavement, Maternity Leave Medical related absence or bereavement Determined on a case-by-case basis Students must contact the Associate Dean for Clerkship Education directly (enright4@msu.edu) Yes to discuss time off rotations.
+Total days off any one rotation ( including personal days off ) cannot exceed two on any one 4-week rotation.
+Five total days per academic year (July-June) rear (including personal days off) cannot exceed two on Jury Duty Court documentation must accompany the Clerkship Program Absence Request Form N/A Jury duty, when obligated, is not considered a personal day absence.
+Yes Hospital-organized community events Example: Special Olympic Physicals N/A These events would be considered part of the rotation and not a personal day absence.
+COMLEX USA Level 2 CE/USMLE Step 2 CK/Canadian MCCEE 1 day No Examination COMAT/NBME shelf examinations Students have the time off to take the examination only Students have the time off to take the examination only No Prolonged Illness, Bereavement, Maternity Leave Medical related absence or bereavement Determined on a case-by-case basis